-The public facilities serving Clairemont, as identified in Table 6-1 and Figure 6-1, are sufficient to meet the community's police, fire, and rescue service needs.
+The facilities serving Clairemont, as identified in Table 6-1, are sufficient to meet the community's police, fire, and rescue service needs.
 The Urban Design Element provides direction for the design of buildings and public spaces that can help deter unlawful behavior.
 While building design measures can reduce the demands on emergency service providers and help to make the community safe, they will not reduce the need for adequate police, fire, and rescue service capabilities.
+The potential for fire hazards are primarily concentrated within and around the community's undeveloped hillsides and canyons which include portions of Tecolote Canyon and San Clemente Canyon.